AndersDeath/diary2/000-current.md

 # 20 March - Monday - Yerevan - 172 day of immigration

 Today I got my residency permit.
 The only thing I need to do is registering myself in government office.
 In 5 years I will have a chance to get Armenian citizenship.
 It's obvious that it's not important for me.
 Also I coded a lot today.
-I visited my surgeon,
+I visited my surgeon, it two weeks I have a chance to start implantation.